-We’re looking for authentic pictures that companies can use to tell their stories.
-If they use a photo originally posted on social media, we pay the photographer for it.
+We’re looking for authentic pictures and videos that companies can use to tell their stories.
 Companies are looking for your photos because they speak to people more than stock photos do.
-Our clients generally use photos they license from Scopio in their blogs, websites, social media feeds, ad campaigns and marketing materials.
+Our Subscribers generally use photos they license from Scopio in their blogs, websites, social media feeds, ad campaigns and marketing materials.

 How does Scopio protect a photographer’s work so it isn’t scrapped or downloaded without a fee?

-Scopio has a button that clients use to download licensed photos and videos, and this is true both for the Dashboard and Marketplace.
-When we log in as administrators, we can view everything a client has downloaded in each of their campaigns.
+Scopio has a button that Subscribers use to download licensed photos and videos, and this is true both for the Dashboard and Marketplace.
+When we log in as administrators, we can view everything a Subscriber has downloaded in each of their campaigns.
 And needless to say, we do keep track of it carefully.

 Near the end of every month, we log into Scopio’s administrator site and see the new photos that Subscribers have downloaded.
-If publication of your photo or video requires payment, we then email you to set up a Venmo payment (PayPal is used if Venmo isn’t available in their country).
+If publication of your photo or video requires payment, we then email you to set up a Venmo payment (PayPal is used if Venmo isn’t available in your country).

-We also promote our images (similar to other photo companies), so you might see them in a blog post or social feed of ours.
+We also promote our images and videos, so you might see them in a blog post or social media feed of ours.

 Are images watermarked by Scopio so they aren’t used freely without a license?

-Besides the occasional compressed submissions we promote on our social media feeds or blogs, all of Scopio’s licensed content is only available to paying clients that have a username and password.
-If you’re not a client of ours, it’s actually not possible to view our photos and videos, as everything is behind a secure paywall.
+Besides the occasional compressed submissions we promote on our social media feeds or blogs, all of Scopio’s licensed content is only available to paying Subscriber that have a username and password.
+If you’re not a Subscriber of ours, it’s actually not possible to view our photos and videos, as everything is behind a secure paywall.

 On Scopio’s Marketplace, we use a special feature that adds different layers of protection to your images.
-It disallows saving images via right clicks, dragging and dropping them, adding them to Pinterest and indexing them on Google.
+Among other things, it disallows saving images via right clicks, dragging and dropping them and adding them to Pinterest.

-How do you ensure that the images are correctly billed for usage and what rights the client pays for?
+How do you ensure that the images are correctly billed for usage and what rights the Subscriber pays for?

-We communicate with each of our clients about how they’re using the photos and plan photographer payments accordingly.
-Openness and honesty is an important policy here at Scopio, and we find that when we’re real with clients, they’re real with us about how they’re using the platform.
+We communicate with each of our Subscribers about how they’re using the photos and plan photographer payments accordingly.
+Openness and honesty is an important policy here at Scopio, and we find that when we’re real with Subscribers, they’re real with us about how they’re using the platform.

 What happens after I give the rights to my photo away?

 If you agree to a non-exclusive license, we request the rights to promote your photo or video to companies and brands.
-If it’s used by a Subscriber outside of social media or editorial use, we’ll pay you like a freelance photographer (except in cases where the client is a charity or live event).
+If it’s used by a Subscriber outside of social media or editorial use, we’ll pay you like a freelance photographer.
 However, Scopio still gives you additional sharing power.
 You can resell the photo or video under other non-exclusive provisions.
-Don’t worry — you can still keep the image and leave the post up on social media.
+Don’t worry — you can still keep the image and leave the post up on social media, as well.

 Hopefully, yes!
 It could be today, next week or even next month.
 It all depends on when the company decides to use it.

-No. The benefit of Scopio is that we treat you like a freelance photographer.
-That means that though the company can see your profile information and reach out to you directly, they don’t need to credit you for your photo.
+It depends.
+The benefit of Scopio is that we treat you like a freelance photographer.
+That means that though the company can see your profile information on their dashboard or the Scopio Marketplace, they don’t need to credit you for your photo.
 We do find that some brands credit you either way.

 Do I get to resell my photo?

-If the client asks for a non-exclusive license, then yes.
+If the Subscriber asks for a non-exclusive license, then yes.
 You still own the photo and can sell it to anyone else you’d like under a non-exclusive provision.
-Additionally, your photo remains in our library and can be used by other companies.
-You can definitely be paid multiple times for your work.
+Additionally, your photo remains in our library and can be used by other Subscribers.

 Can I agree to the conditions if I’m under 18?